Literature / Alliance/Union

 - City of Canals - the lightly connected novel Angel with the Sword and the shared-world anthologies Merovingen Nights are set in such a city.

-- Clones Are People Too - Union clones, especially Alphas, are often treated as equals or near equals, even though their personalities are derived from tape.
+- Clones Are People, Too - The Union's Azi, especially Alphas, are often treated as equals or near equals, even though their personalities are derived from tape.
 They can even aspire to full citizenship, much like the slaves in Ancient Rome.
 In 40,000 in Gehenna, an entire planet is settled with freed clones created specifically for this purpose.

 - Cloning Blues - Union, one of the factions, produces cloned soldiers and colonists in huge numbers, in an attempt to grow quickly in strength.
 Cyteen is set at the primary research and development centers for this cloning, and deals extensively with the ethical issues, as well as experiments to re-create individual genius talents through a combination of genetics and careful rearing, with mixed results.